dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 {%codeblock%}
 router.get('homeController').connectOutlet 'bottombar', 'bottombar'
 {%endcodeblock%}
-The above line accesses the homeController via the router, and then call **connectOutlet** which will connect an outlet named **bottombar** with a controller/view pair named BottombarView and BottombarController.
+The above line grabs a reference to the homeController object via the router, and then call **connectOutlet** which will connect an outlet named **bottombar** with a controller/view pair named BottombarView and BottombarController.
 And so we could go on into finer more maintainable detail

 And this is what the page looks like in the browser and which  section belongs to which outlet.
 {%img /images/ember/home.png%}
 I hope you can see that this is a very elegant solution to weaving a rich and maintainable UI from your handlebars templates.